6 Computer Science Skills You Didn't Know You Already Had

 “Problem-solving is simply part of the job description,” Vogt says.
 “Whether you’re front-line customer support trying to figure out exactly how to address the issue that the customer is facing or a back-end developer troubleshooting your own code, you will run into problems.
 That’s the fun of it.”

 4. You love collaborating with others

 Collaboration goes hand-in-hand with communication skills and is the ability to work effectively in teams.
-While some computer science work may involve solo projects, most of the work you will do in the technology field involves working with a team at some level.
+While some computer science work may involve solo projects, most of the work you will do in the technology field involves working with a group of others to some extent.

-“Programmers who are able to work as a member of a team with other non-programmers is a huge advantage and provides great value to a company,” Josh Nolan of Bold Array LLC says.
+“Programmers who are able to work as a member of a team with other non-programmers is a huge advantage and provides great value to a company,” says Josh Nolan of Bold Array LLC.
 “Successful applications are built by a team … and the success of the product is driven by the ability to communicate and collaborate with others in a meaningful manner.”

-“This skill is not only important for working within your immediate team, but also across different departments and even different companies,” Vogt adds.
+Vogt adds that this skill is not only important for working within your immediate team, but also across different departments and even different companies.
 He believes your ability to collaborate with groups whose culture and priorities are different than your own will serve you well in the field.